-CBeginning with the 2009 Fall turkey seasons, hunters must use #4 shot or smaller to hunt turkey.
+cMust use #4 shot or smaller to hunt turkey.
 Anyone with a small game license and a valid turkey transport tag may participate.
-By January 31, 2010, hunters must report their hunting activity for each turkey tag acquired by calling toll free 1-877-945-3492 or online at www.fishhunt.dfw.wa.gov.
-See the Big Game Hunting Seasons & Rules pamphlet (page 15) for more information on mandatory harvest reporting requirements.
+By January 31, hunters must report their hunting activity for each turkey tag acquired by calling toll free 1-877-945-3492 or online at wdfw.wa.gov/hunting.

+See the Big Game Hunting Seasons & Regulations pamphlet (page 15) for more information on mandatory harvest reporting requirements.